Skincare

 • Bondi Sands Self-Tanning Foam

-the easiest entry point if you've never self-tanned before. the guide color shows you exactly where you've applied so there are no missed patches.
+the easiest entry point if you've never self-tanned before. the guide color shows exactly where you've applied, so there are no missed patches.

 • St. Tropez Self Tan Classic Gradual Tan Lotion

-for when you want a slow, natural build rather than an overnight commitment. clear formula, no sheet transfer, and your skin actually feels hydrated after.
+for a slow, natural build instead of an overnight commitment. clear formula, no sheet transfer, and skin actually feels hydrated afterward.

 • Isle of Paradise Self-Tanning Drops (Light, Medium, Dark)

-the drops you mix into your body lotion for a completely customizable glow. formulated with niacinamide and hyaluronic acid so your skin doesn't pay for the color.
+mix into your body lotion for a fully customizable glow. formulated with niacinamide and hyaluronic acid so your skin doesn't pay for the color.

 • Tan-Luxe The Face Illuminating Self-Tan Drops